What Is Anxiety Disorder?

 How Does CBD Help In Managing Anxiety?

 It is observed that CBD significantly reduces stress and helps manage GAD.
-It reduces behavioural signs and improves physiological symptoms, thereby managing this disorder.
+It reduces behavioral signs and improves physiological symptoms, thereby managing this disorder.

 CBD also benefits people with other anxiety disorders such as Social Anxiety Disorder(SAD), PTSD and anxiety-induced insomnia.
 A study conducted in 2011 on the effect of CBD found that people who received CBD had a significant reduction in anxiety levels.
 There was no change in people who were given a placebo.